If you want to get people to buy your stuff, you need to understand how people make purchase decisions.

 Most of our preferences are learned and formed by social norms and expectations.

 An old Washington Post column used the example of clam chowder.
 Decades ago, it was thin, but now it’s almost uniformly super thick.
 What happened?
 At some point, restaurateurs got in the habit of adding flour to make chowder thicker and thicker.
-Now this is what consumers have come to consider a bowl of “authentic” clam chowder.
-Now that has become what the consumer prefers.
+Now, this is what consumers have come to consider a bowl of “authentic” clam chowder.

 These learned preferences can just as easily involve characteristics that, from an objective standpoint, do not make a product any better and might even make them worse… particularly when it relates to texture.